Skeletons

 .

-These monstrosities are much larger than their skull head counterparts, and their plight is different: Phantom skulls are executed soldiers that now seek eternal revenge.
-They mostly follow you around and use their size to create a large obstacle.
-Maybe they're just ticked about having gone through life with a huge head?
+These monstrosities are much larger than their skull head counterparts, their plight more troubling: Phantom skulls are executed soldiers that now seek eternal revenge.
+Skull Lords take to this mission by following you around and use their size as both the means for offense and to create large obstacles.
+Maybe they're just ticked about having gone through life with a huge heads?

 Alternate Names/Forms: Large Ghost, Giant Ghost & Great Ghost